tpmatthes/Twig.novaextension/README.md

 This extension for Nova, [a text editor from Panic](https://nova.app/), adds syntax highlighting for Twig, [a popular templating language](https://twig.symfony.com/).
 It supports all relevant language features from Twig 3.0+ and even some custom tags/filters from [Craft CMS](https://craftcms.com/) 3.0+.

-This extension also includes completions for basic Twig keywords, statements and filters.
+This extension also includes completions for Twig and Craft CMS 3.0+.

 ## Installation